-When we refer to light, we usually mean a very small part of the whole electromagnetic spectrum which we can see with the human eye.
+When we talk about light, we usually mean a small part of the whole electromagnetic spectrum which we can see with our eyes.
 Sometimes this type of light is called visible, or optical, light.

-Light is complicated as it can behave as both a wave and as a particle.
+Light is complicated as it can act as both a wave and as a particle.

-When light behaves as a wave, it still carries energy, but it has a whole bunch of other properties to help us define it.
+When light acts as a wave, it still carries energy, but it has a bunch of other information too.
+This helps us to understand more about it.

-Every wave (whether it be light, water, sound or anything else) has the following features:
+Every wave (e.g., light, water, or sound) has the following features:

-Wavelength, λ: The length of one whole wave (crest to crest, or trough to trough).
+- Wavelength, λ: The length of 1 whole wave (crest to crest, or trough to trough).

-Amplitude, A: The height of the wave above the midpoint, or half the distance from the lowest point (trough) to the highest (crest).
+- Amplitude, A: The height of the wave.
+This is measured against the midpoint, or half the distance from the lowest point (trough) to the highest (crest).

-Frequency, f: The is the number of waves per second.
+- Frequency, f: This is the number of waves which can be seen each second.

-When we talk about visible light the range of wavelengths is very small - only about 400-700 nm (nanometers - 1 nanometer is a billionth of a meter - a human hair is about 100,000 nanometers!).
-The wavelength of visible light also decides what colour it is with the longest wavelengths being red (~700nm), and the shortest being blue (~400nm).
-In between these is every colour of the rainbow - to find out more about the colours of visible light follow this link.
+When we talk about visible light we mean the light we see with our eyes.
+It has a tiny range of wavelengths only about 400-700 nm or nanometres.
+1 nanometre is a billionth of a metre - a human hair is about 100,000 nanometers!
+The wavelength of this light decides what colour we see with the longest wavelengths being red (~700 nm), and the shortest being blue (~400 nm).
+In between these are every other colour of the rainbow.

-All light travels at the same speed, known as the speed of light, c and in space, which is a vacuum (meaning there is no air or gas, or in fact anything!) this speed is 300,000 km/s!
-Light is the fastest thing in the Universe - nothing can travel faster, and in astronomy we sometimes use it's speed to measure distances.
-We define is as the distance light could travel in one year, and we call that distance a light year.
+All light travels at the same speed, known as the speed of light and given the letter c.
+In space, which is a vacuum (meaning there is no air or gas, or anything...) this speed is 300,000 km/s!
+Light is the fastest thing in the Universe.
+Nothing can travel faster, and in astronomy we sometimes use its speed to measure distances.
+We use the term light year to mean how far light could travel in 1 year.

 You can explore light more in our Light and Mirrors workshop - investigate light and solve a mystery!